“I have boxing that scares opponents” - John Lineker says his hands are better than Fabricio Andrade’s

 Speaking to ONE Championship ahead of his high-stakes clash against his compatriot, Lineker credited Andrade for the wide array of skills he brings to the table.

-However, the 32-year-old knockout artist reminded Andrade that his destructive power is still the best in the division, perhaps even in the entire organization.
+However, the 32-year-old KO artist reminded Andrade that his destructive power is still the best in the division – and perhaps even in the entire organization.

 John Lineker said: